jzzsml/canGatewayFirmware/README.md

 __TODO:__

-To configure Acceptance filter as FullCAN to implement real GATEWAY.
+..to configure Acceptance filter as FullCAN to implement real GATEWAY.